2018 American Innovation Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 The 2018 Washington-Signed 1st Patent series includes multiple finishes from different mints, each offering distinct collecting appeal.

-• 2018-P Washington-Signed 1st Patent American Innovation Dollar: Philadelphia Mint uncirculated finish with standard collector appeal.
+- 2018-P Washington-Signed 1st Patent American Innovation Dollar: Philadelphia Mint uncirculated finish with standard collector appeal.
+Mintage of 862,475 pieces keeps entry-level grades accessible.

-• 2018-D Washington-Signed 1st Patent American Innovation Dollar: Denver Mint uncirculated version for everyday collectors.
+- 2018-D Washington-Signed 1st Patent American Innovation Dollar: Denver Mint uncirculated version for everyday collectors, with Position A and Position B varieties based on edge lettering orientation.

-• 2018-S Washington-Signed 1st Patent Rev Proof American Innovation Dollar: Inverted finish with frosted background and polished elements.
+- 2018-S Washington-Signed 1st Patent Rev Proof American Innovation Dollar: Inverted finish with frosted background and polished design elements.
+Maximum authorized mintage was capped at 75,000 pieces.

-• 2018-S Washington-Signed 1st Patent DCAM American Innovation Dollar: Deep Cameo features deeply frosted images contrasting mirrored background.
+- 2018-S Washington-Signed 1st Patent DCAM American Innovation Dollar: Deep Cameo (DCAM) features deeply frosted design images contrasting against mirrored fields.
+Multiple special designations exist including Flag Picture Frame and Golden Gate Picture Frame sub-varieties.

-These collector-only releases never entered circulation and are available exclusively from the Mint.
-Special finishes like Reverse Proof and high-grade certifications command modest premiums above regular strikes.
+These collector-only releases never entered circulation and are available exclusively from the Mint or secondary market dealers.
+Special finishes like Reverse Proof and high-grade certifications command modest premiums above regular strikes, with extreme grades reaching into the hundreds at auction.

 Understanding each type helps collectors build comprehensive sets while recognizing value differences across mint marks and finishes.